Optimal transport inference

 Noted in Bai et al. (2023) via Cheng-Soon Ong:

 Comparing K (probability) measures requires the pairwise calculation of transport-based distances, which, despite the significant recent computational speed-ups, remains to be relatively expensive.
-To address this problem, W. Wang et al. (2013) proposed the Linear Optimal Transport (LOT) framework, which linearizes the 2-Wasserstein distance utilizing its weak Riemannian structure.
+To address this problem, W. Wang et al. (2013) proposed the Linear Optimal Transport (LOT) framework, which linearizes the 2-Wasserstein distance utilising its weak Riemannian structure.
 In short, the probability measures are embedded into the tangent space at a fixed reference measure (e.g., the measures’ Wasserstein barycenter) through a logarithmic map.
 The Euclidean distances between the embedded measures then approximate the 2-Wasserstein distance between the probability measures.
 The LOT framework is computationally attractive as it only requires the computation of one optimal transport problem per input measure, reducing the otherwise quadratic cost to linear.
 Moreover, the framework provides theoretical guarantees on convexifying certain sets of probability measures […], which is critical in supervised and unsupervised learning from sets of probability measures.

 6 Tools